Before Moving Abroad Take a Fact-Finding Trip

 By Volker Poelzl

 Moving to another country is a big step that should not be taken lightly.
 There are many issues to consider.
 Much research must be done in order to ensure that you are making the right decisions.
-The most important decision is your choice of where to move.
+The most important is your choice of where to move.
 There are many unknown factors and questions about living abroad that cannot be answered by research alone, no matter how much time you spend gathering facts and information.
-The best way to assure that you are choosing the right destination for your overseas move is to take a fact-finding trip to the country that most interests you.
+Often, the best way to assure that you are choosing the right destination for your overseas move is to take a fact-finding trip to the country that most interests you.

 Getting a Sense of Daily Life Abroad